Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 But if there was ever a time to be confident, this is it.

-Nothing in the Republican Party is different today than it was in 76 or 1980.
+The challenge remains, though, nevertheless, nothing in the Republican Party is different today than it was in 76 or 1980.

-The conservative nominee is considered a threat to the Republican establishment.
+The conservative nominee is considered a threat to the Republican establishment, must be done away with.

-Um the days run together.
+I saw, what was it, the days run together.

 It might have been Friday, the day that I was out.

-Now, Langone is great guy, you'd like him.
+Now, Langone is a great guy.

-He's a take no prisoners Republican.
+He's a take-no-prisoners Republican.

-I mean, we're gonna need you.
+I mean, we're going to need you.

-You are gonna be there, aren't you?
+You are going to be there, aren't you?

 And I said, I don't know.

-I I certainly not in the primaries.
+Certainly not in the primaries.

-Uh like we have something to excuse ourselves for or to apologize for.
+Like we have something to excuse ourselves for or to apologize for.

-This is uh in the Tea Party now represents the majority of thought, but it's like every other similar circumstance of the Republican Party.
+The Tea Party now represents the majority of thought, but it's like every other similar circumstance of the Republican Party.

-Reagan, just for this for the simplicity here of explanation, Reagan was the equivalent of the Tea Party in 76 and 80, and the Republican establishment was as lined up against him then as they are against the Tea Party today.
+Reagan, just for the simplicity here of explanation, Reagan was the equivalent of the Tea Party in 76 and 80, and the Republican establishment was as lined up against him then as they are against the Tea Party today.

 The Republican establishment, which they hate being called that, by the way.